DataDog/datadog-agent/docs/proposals/agent-healthcheck.md

 The `pkg/status` package defines an standard way for components to expose statistics to be displayed on the `agent status` page.
 It is backed by `goexpvar`.
 That could be achieved by updating an `int64` timestamp as a goexpvar value, and parsing it.

 The drawback is that we will be "polluting" the expvar namespace with these timestamps.
 Plus, we don't have an obvious way to do component registration at runtime, so we'll need to introduce a registry for that.

-## Open Questions

-- As we already have the integration warning system and the `status` / `diagnose` commands, the health could be reported as a simple healthy/unhealthy boolean state.
-We could also extend the available states to a third "erroring-out, user action required, but restarting will not fix it" state (apikey errors, connectivity issues...).

 ## Appendix